edenreich/turbo-datatables-vuejs-components/README.md

 ## Usage

-Choose whatever component you need:
+Choose which component you need, the whole structure looks like the following:
 ```html
 <div id="app">
     <datatable-wrapper>